Vietnam Itineraries: Suggestions by Local Experts

 How many days do you need in Vietnam?

-Most travelers spend about two weeks in Vietnam, with some focusing on northern half to achieve variety in shorter travel times.
-We advise staying at least 3 weeks in Vietnam, if you want to experience the whole country.
+Most travelers spend about two weeks in Vietnam, with some focusing on the northern half of the country to achieve variety in shorter travel times.
+We advise staying at least 3 weeks in Vietnam if you want to explore the entire country.

 Best places to add to your travel itinerary Vietnam